 At the classes, students will present materials for discussion with classmates and the advisor.
-Students will also have instructions from the advisor on how further research activities should be undertaken.
+Students will receive suggestions from the advisor on how further research activities should be undertaken.
 Preparatory and follow-up work on Thesis Workshop right before and after the workshop will also be undertaken in addition to regular presentation and discussion on research activities.